revaturelabs/interviewquestions/Java/Java 8/stream api.md

  <details><summary> Show Answer</summary>

- java.util.stream - which includes all the classes and interfaces used for functional-type operations.
+ java.util.stream includes all the classes and interfaces used for functional-type operations.

  </details>